Harold Godwinson: Reign

 The invading forces of Hardrada and Tostig defeated the English earls Edwin of Mercia and Morcar of Northumbria at the Battle of Fulford near York on 20 September 1066.
 Harold led his army north on a forced march from London, reached Yorkshire in four days, and caught Hardrada by surprise.
 On 25 September, in the Battle of Stamford Bridge, Harold defeated Hardrada and Tostig, who were both killed.

 According to Snorri Sturluson, in a story described by Edward Freeman as "plainly mythical", before the battle a single man rode up alone to Harald Hardrada and Tostig.
 He gave no name, but spoke to Tostig, offering the return of his earldom if he would turn against Hardrada.
 Tostig asked what his brother Harold would be willing to give Hardrada for his trouble.
 The rider replied "Seven feet of English ground, as he is taller than other men."
-Then he rode back to the Saxon host.
+Then he rode back to the English host.
 Hardrada was impressed by the rider's boldness, and asked Tostig who he was.
 Tostig replied that the rider was Harold Godwinson himself.